Predict D.C. and London: The Fight Against Ransomware Enters a New Phase

 For the finale of an already exciting day of keynotes, CEO Christopher Ahlberg sat down for a rare fireside chat with former British Prime Minister, Lord David Cameron.
 During the session, Lord Cameron shared insight on the current cyber threat landscape and more, specifically stressing the importance of leveraging threat intelligence to counter ransomware and other cyber threats and emphasizing the critical role of cybersecurity for both governments and businesses, calling for strong policies and offensive capabilities to stay ahead.
 Lord Cameron discussed the dual approach needed to handle China's cyber activities.
 While urging the U.S. and UK to strengthen defenses against Chinese cyber threats, he advocated for selective collaboration with China on critical issues like climate change.
 Cameron also voiced concerns over the U.S.'s confrontational stance, suggesting it could increase tensions, and emphasized the UK’s strengths in tech and cybersecurity, calling for proactive efforts to remain competitive.

-Sign up to access the London Predict videos on demand as soon as they’re available.
+Sign up to get content for London Predict as soon as it's available

 Related